American Conference of Governmental Industrial Hygienists

 A disease caused by the fungus Coccidioides immitis; may infect lungs, internal organs, bones, joints, and skin.

-A disease caused by the fungus Cryptococcus neoformans; may infect lungs, central nervous system, skin, and lining of body cavity.
+A disease caused by the fungus Cryptococcus neoformans; may infect the lungs, central nervous system, skin, and lining of the body cavity.

 A fungus that causes skin disease in humans or other animals.